matehat/MHTextSearch/Readme.md

                                            options:NSEnumerationReverse];
 ```

+##### Subclassing

+If giving blocks for specifying behavior is not your thing, you can also override the following methods:

+* `-[MHTextIndex getIdentifierForObject:]` which, by default uses the `identifier` block
+* `-[MHTextIndex getIndexInfoForObject:andIdentifier:]` which, by default uses the `indexer` block
+* `-[MHTextIndex compareResultItem:withItem:reversed:]` which is used to order the search result set

 ### Testing

-If you want to run the tests, you will need XCode 5, as the test suite uses the new XCTest.
+If you want to run the tests, you will need Xcode 5, as the test suite uses the new XCTest.

 Clone this repository and, once in it,